UTJenni/UTJenni.github.io/README.md

 ### **Why These Findings Matter:**

-1.  **Sexual Dysfunction:** Results for sexual satisfaction complements research that a larger percentage of men experience sexual dysfunction than women.
+1.  **Sexual Dysfunction:** Results for sexual satisfaction complements research that **a larger percentage of men experience sexual dysfunction** than women.
 (Higgins, et al., 2010)
-2.  **Emotional Dysfunction:** Results for relationship satisfaction and commitment follows previous findings that men experience more emotional blunting than women which may contribute to reduced engagement or connection in relationships.
+2.  **Emotional Dysfunction:** Results for relationship satisfaction and commitment follows previous findings that **men experience more emotional blunting than women** which may contribute to reduced engagement or connection in relationships.
 (Goodwin, et al. 2017)
 3.  **Protective Factors:** Antidepressant use did not significantly affect women’s scores.
-Research indicates that women self-report low perceived distress with both sexual dysfunction and emotional blunting, raising questions about potential gender differences / protective factors in navigating these side effects.
+Research indicates that **women self-report low perceived distress with both sexual dysfunction and emotional blunting**, raising questions about potential gender differences / protective factors in navigating these side effects.
 (Lorenz, et al., 2019; Goodwin, et al., 2017)